Anirudhsagar/Blogging-Site-Mini-Project--1/README.md

 ```

 ### Author APIs /authors
-- Create an author - atleast 5 authors
+- Create an author - atLeast 5 authors
 - Create a author document from request body.
   `Endpoint: BASE_URL/authors`

 ### POST /blogs
 - Create a blog document from request body.
 Get authorId in request body only.
 - Make sure the authorId is a valid authorId by checking the author exist in the authors collection.
-- Return HTTP status 201 on a succesful blog creation.
+- Return HTTP status 201 on a successful blog creation.
 Also return the blog document.
 The response should be a JSON object like [this](#successful-response-structure)
-- Create atleast 5 blogs for each author
+- Create atLeast 5 blogs for each author

 - Return HTTP status 400 for an invalid request with a response body like [this](#error-response-structure)